mathurah/syde-223-lecture-notes/README.md

 This repository contains the Lecture notes for Systems Design Engineering Data Structures and Algorithms Course in C++.

-**To Dos:**
-- This includes everything up to Week 9 Meeting 1
-- Finish AVL tree notes
-- To dos @Shaahana add in time complexity notes for everything + graphs tomorrow morning
-- Extra practice with Geeks for Geeks Questions and finsh all lecture notes

 ## Table of Contents
 ### Review
 1. Review